thousandeyes/thousandeyes-sdk-java/usage/docs/QuotasApi.md

 Create or update organizations quotas

-This endpoint recieves a list of organization quotas to create or update.
+This operation recieves a list of organization quotas to create or update.
 If there&#39;s no specific &#x60;orgId&#x60; defined for a quota, it defaults to using the authenticated organization.
 To use this endpoint, you need the &#x60;Edit organization and account group quotas&#x60; permission, which is a management-level permission.
-This endpoint follows cumulative behavior––This means that the quotas are assigned to the specified organizations, and any previous assignments remain unchanged; no unassignments occur.
+This operation follows cumulative behavior––This means that the quotas are assigned to the specified organizations, and any previous assignments remain unchanged; no unassignments occur.

 ### Example